ngoctnq/Oral-Comps-Assigning-Tool/README.md

 ## How it works:
 `init.py` takes in the two csv files and parse the data out - this serves as a connector to any data container and form.
 Then, `ampl_gen.py` takes in 2 pandas DataFrame and yield a AMPL script.
 Then, use AMPL/AMPLIDE to solve the file.
 Finally, run `parse_output.py`.
 Each of the python script takes an optional parameter that is the location of the Excel spreadsheet to be supplied by the school - by default it is set to '2016.xlsx.'

-This is a complete BIP problem, not completely linear however, in the sense that there are pairs that cannot be mutually zero.
-After handling basis variable enterring/leaving process for that, this problem become linear.
+This is a completely linear BIP problem, after turning quadratic/cubic constraints into weighted linear ones.
 The objective function is to minimize sum of squares, but since it is too slow for this project, I decided to minimize sum of absolute values (norm-1 instead of norm-2).

 ## Howto:
 <b>Step 0:</b>